itsmeprabha75/itsmeprabha75/README.md

 # Hi there, I'm BASTIPADU ARAVINDTEJA 👋

 ## 🚀 About Me
 I'm a passionate developer who loves building innovative solutions and learning new technologies.
-Currently focused on Data Analyst.
+Currently focused on Data Analysis.

 - 🌱 I’m a B Tech Computer Science Graduate.
 - 👀 I’m interested in Data Analysis & Machine Learning.